How does Scripture read Scripture, and how can the church follow its lead?1

 To Go Deeper …

-If you preorder before 17 November, you can also claim several exclusive supplementary and behind-the-scenes bonuses.
+And after you order, you can also claim several exclusive bonuses.
 These include

 - A video of Daniel and me discussing the volume and the process of producing it from our perspective as editors,

-- A copy of the spreadsheet I developed to produce the modern author index, and
+- A copy of the spreadsheet I developed to produce the modern author index.

 After you’ve preordered Scripture First, just come to this page.
 Then, with your order number handy, click the button below, and drop that number in the bonus claim form along with your name and email address.
 I’ll then be in touch shortly with each of these downloads.